 5. Wear comfortable and presentable footwear

 Most destination are easily explored on foot and Japan is no exception.
-The transportation system is topnotch but it is often still easier (and cheaper) to get around walking.
+The transportation system is topnotch but it is often still easier (and cheaper) to get around walking especially the big city like Tokyo and Kyoto.
 Also offering you the opportunity to see more.
 As any other trip, bringing comfortable shoes is a must therefore.
-But also know that in Japan it is custom to take your shoes off at many places such as shrines and temples, (traditional) hotels, restaurants and bars and even in shops.
+But also know that in Japan it is custom to take your shoes off at many places such as shrines and temples, (traditional) hotels called ryokan, restaurants and bars and even in shops.
 In these situations you don’t want to walk around in your socks with holes in them.
-Prevent yourself from feel embarrassed and bring presentable footwear.
+Prevent yourself from feel embarrassed and bring presentable footwear!